 Prof Julissa Mantilla Falcón

 Prof Julissa Mantilla Falcón is a Commissioner of the Inter-American Commission on Human Rights (Washington D.C.).
 She is currently Rapporteur on the Rights of Women and Rapporteur on Memory, Truth, and Justice.
-Additionally, she is a professor at the Catholic University of Peru (PUCP), where she teaches in law and human rights, and at the Academy on Human Rights and Humanitarian Law at the American University's Washington College of Law (USA).
-Formerly, she was the Rapporteur on the Rights of Older Persons, worked in the Peruvian Ombudspersons Office, oversaw gender issues in the Commission for Truth and Reconciliation in Peru and served as an international consultant on transitional justice for UN Women.
-She has a law degree, with a specialization in Human Rights (PUCP), a diploma in Gender Studies (PUCP) and a Master of Laws in International Human Rights Law (London School of Economics and Political Science).
+Additionally, she is a professor at the Catholic University of Peru (PUCP), where she teaches law and human rights, and at the Academy on Human Rights and Humanitarian Law at the American University's Washington College of Law (USA).
+Formerly, she was the Rapporteur on the Rights of Older Persons, worked in the Peruvian Ombudspersons Office, oversaw gender issues in the Commission for Truth and Reconciliation in Peru, and served as an international consultant on transitional justice for UN Women.
+She has a law degree, with a specialization in Human Rights (PUCP), a diploma in Gender Studies (PUCP), and a Master of Laws in International Human Rights Law (London School of Economics and Political Science).

 Prof Dr Manfred Nowak

-Prof Dr Manfred Nowak is the Secretary General of the European Inter-University Center for Human Rights and Democratization (EIUC)/Global Campus, the Scientific Director of the Vienna Master of Applied Human Rights at the University of Applied Arts Vienna, and a Professor of International Human Rights at the University of Vienna.
-He is the founder of the Ludwig Boltzmann Institute for Human Rights, has taught at various universities in International Law and Human Rights and was the leading expert on the UN Global Study on Children Deprived of Liberty.
+Prof Dr Manfred Nowak is the Secretary General of the European Inter-University Center for Human Rights and Democratization (EIUC)/Global Campus, the Scientific Director of the Vienna Master of Applied Human Rights at the University of Applied Arts Vienna, and a Professor of International Human Rights at the University of Vienna (Austria).
+He is the founder of the Ludwig Boltzmann Institute for Human Rights, has taught at various universities in International Law and Human Rights, and was the leading expert on the UN Global Study on Children Deprived of Liberty.
 Other of his previous roles include the United Nations Special Rapporteur on Torture (2004 to 2010), the United Nations Expert on Enforced Disappearances (1993 to 2006), the Vice-Chairperson of the Management Board of the EU Agency for Fundamental Rights (FRA) in Vienna (2012-2017), and one of eight international judges in the Human Rights Chamber for Bosnia and Herzegovina in Sarajevo (1996 to 2003).
-He has extensive experience in the fields of constitutional, administrative and international law, human rights, as well as development studies.
-He holds a Dr. Habil in Constitutional Law (University of Vienna), a Master of Laws (Colombia University New York) and a Dr. Iuris (University of Vienna).
+He has extensive experience in the fields of constitutional, administrative, and international law, human rights, as well as development studies.
+He holds a Dr. Habil in Constitutional Law (University of Vienna), a Master of Laws (Colombia University New York), and a Dr. Iuris (University of Vienna).

 Prof Dr Yves Haeck

-Prof Dr Yves Haeck is a Professor of International Human Rights Law at the Faculty of Law and Criminology of Ghent University (BE), where he teaches International Human Rights Law, Human Rights in Developing Countries, and International Moot Court Human Rights.
-Yves Haeck is co-founder of the Human Rights Centre of Ghent University.
+Prof Dr Yves Haeck is a Professor of International Human Rights Law at the Faculty of Law and Criminology of Ghent University (Belgium), where he teaches International Human Rights Law, Human Rights in Developing Countries, and International Moot Court Human Rights.
+Yves Haeck is a co-founder of the Human Rights Centre of Ghent University.
 Additionally, he is the co-director of the Programme for Studies on Human Rights in Context.
-He is also a guest professor at the University of Geneva and the University of Pretoria.
+He is also a guest professor at the University of Geneva (Switzerland) and the University of Pretoria (South Africa).
 Prior to this, he was a lecturer at Utrecht University and a guest professor at the University of Malta.
 His research interests concern the European Convention on Human Rights and the European Court of Human Rights, with a comparative focus on the Inter-American System and other regional systems.
 Yves holds a PhD in Law (Ghent University) and a Master of Law (Ghent University).

 Ms Viviana Krsticevic